 The scalar curvature $R$ has the same dimension as the spatial volume.
-Hence, it is expected that, in proximity of a second order phase transition, $R$ is proportional to $\xi^3$ where $\xi$ is the correlation length and diverges when the second order phase transition takes happen.
+Hence, it is expected that, in proximity of a second order phase transition, $R$ is proportional to $\xi^3$ where $\xi$ is the correlation length and diverges when the second order phase transition takes place.
 Castorina, Lanteri and Mancani ~\cite{Castorina:2019jzw} studied the thermodynamic geometry in Nambu--Jona-Lasinio model.
 They found that the scalar curvature $R$ shows the divergent behavior at the critical temperature of the chiral phase transition when the current quark mass is zero.
-They also found that $R$ becomes large when the system approaches critical point when the current quark mass is finite.
+They also found that $R$ becomes large when the system approaches the critical point when the current quark mass is finite.
 Zhang, Wan and Ruggieri did the similar studies by using the Quark-meson model~\cite{Zhang:2019neb}.
 Castorina, Lanteri and Ruggieri studied the fluctuations and the thermodynamic geometry of the chiral phase transition in the Quark-meson model~\cite{Castorina:2020vbh}.
 Murgana, Greco, Ruggieri and Zappal\`a studied the thermodynamic geometry of the Quark-meson model using the functional renormalization group~\cite{Murgana:2023pyx}.

-At a glance, the two criterions, namely, the $R=0$ criterion and the $|R|=\infty$ criterion, are contradicted each other.
+At a glance, the two criteria, namely, the $R=0$ criterion and the $|R|=\infty$ criterion, contradict each other.
 However, in many cases, the divergence of $R$ is accompanied by the change of sign of $R$~\cite{Murgana:2023pyx}.
-In particular, the sign changing of $R$ takes place in the vicinity of the critical point where $R$ shows the divergent behavior~\cite{Murgana:2023pyx}.
+In particular, the sign change of $R$ takes place in the vicinity of the critical point where $R$ shows the divergent behavior~\cite{Murgana:2023pyx}.
 As will be seen later, there is no divergence of $R$ in the HRG model when the chemical potential $\mu$ is real.
 Hence, we mainly use the $R=0$ criterion to investigate the phase structure in the HRG model as was in the previous studies~\cite{Castorina:2018ayy, Castorina:2018gsx}.

 When $\mu$ is pure imaginary, $d\gamma^2 \le 0$.
 Hence, in this case, we should use the variable $({\beta^\prime}^1,{\beta^\prime}^2)=(\beta, \theta)=(1/T, -i\mu /T)$ instead of $(\beta^1,\beta^2)=(\beta, \gamma)=(1/T, -\mu /T)$.
 The metric tensor in the manifold is given by